SNAP Eligibility Calculator – West Virginia

 Do utilities count for SNAP deductions in West Virginia?

-Does Social Security or SSI count toward SNAP income in West Virginia?
+Does Social Security or SSI count as SNAP income in West Virginia?

-Can I qualify for West Virginia SNAP if I just lost my job?
+Can I qualify for SNAP in West Virginia if I just lost my job?

 Can college students get SNAP in West Virginia?

-Do gig workers like DoorDash or Uber qualify for SNAP in West Virginia?
+Do gig workers qualify for SNAP in West Virginia?

-Does child support paid reduce SNAP income in West Virginia?
+Does child support I pay reduce my SNAP income in West Virginia?

 Do assets or bank savings affect SNAP eligibility in West Virginia?